The area is a good enough metric: Period coordinates and canonical covers of -differentials

 In this section we summarize well-known results about period coordinates, but also recall the period coordinates along the boundary strata of the incidence variety compactification from \cite{kdiff}.
 We start by recalling properties of the canonical $k$-cover.

 Let $X$ be a Riemann surface and let~$q$ be a meromorphic $k$-differential of type~$\mu$.
 This datum defines (see e.g.\ \cite[Section~2.1]{kdiff}) a $k$-fold cover $\pi \colon \wX \to X$ such that $\pi^* q = \omega^k$ is the $k$-power of an abelian differential.
-This differential is of type
+Note that~$\wX$ is disconnected, if $q$ is a $d$-th power of a $k/d$-differential for some~$d>1$.
+This differential~$\omega$ is of type